 The techniques are taught within the context of systems engineering disciplines including specification, analysis, architecture, design, validation and testing and are suitable for implementation as part of a model-driven software development process.
-Understanding is tested with exercises based on a real-world project example using Sparx Systems Enterprise Architect, another suitable SysML modelling tool or on paper.
+Understanding is tested with exercises based on a real-world project example using Sparx Systems Enterprise Architect or another suitable SysML modelling tool.
 In order to make the exercises relevant to the project in question a customer domain specific model may be created instead of using a supplied case study.

 Systems Engineers, Requirements Gatherers, System Architects, Analysts and Developers with at least 2 years experience.
 This course is not suitable for those seeking certification as a step towards a qualification.
 See the Certification Policy for a detailed discussion.